fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [AHouseOfBards/Bonfire-JellyProfiles](https://github.com/AHouseOfBards/Bonfire-JellyProfiles) - Bonfire is a Jellyfin plugin that adds profiles on a per user basis to Jellyfin.
+Built with Gemini Flash.
+Designed to work with any Jellyfin client that is a web client or a wrapper for a web client.
 - [ytnrvdf/wha-spell-simulator](https://github.com/ytnrvdf/wha-spell-simulator) - A fan-made browser-based Witch Hat Atelier spell simulator.
 - [PatchMon/PatchMon](https://github.com/PatchMon/PatchMon) - Linux Patch Management & Automation Platform
 - [0belous/Jellyfin-Universal-Plugin-Repo](https://github.com/0belous/Jellyfin-Universal-Plugin-Repo) - The Jellyfin universal plugin repository